Anant/Cassandra.Vision/cassandra-analyzer/kibana-dashboard/README.md

 - `ingest.class`: Java Class that is related to this log e.g., `CassandraDaemon`
 - `ingest.host-name`: ip of the node that generated this log, e.g., `1.2.3.4`.
 Extracted from the filepath of the log archive
 - `ingest.message`: takes what's left of the log message and outputs it here.
+- `ingest.incident.id`: this is the incident id that we generate in the offline-log-ingester tool.
+It is based on last modified date of the tarball that got ingested.
+- `log.file.path`: Actually, we don't set this one, it's set by default.
+But gives the path to the file.
+Useful for searching for particular log files.
+E.g., you can do a search like this: `log.file.path:*gremlin.log` to get only gremlin logs.
 - `tags`: tags we set based on what type of log it is.
     * One tag in particular that we want to highlight is that whatever `client_name` you passed in when running `ingest_tarball.py` is set on the tags as well, so you can query for that if you want.
     * We also set `cassandra`, `spark`, or `linux-system` depending on where this log originated from, as determined by the file path in the log archive that we ingested.
+    * To find all the tags we set, check out [`filebeat_yml.py`](../offline-log-ingester/helper_classes/filebeat_yml.py) under the `log_type_definitions` variable.

 Of course, you can also just query the raw log message that these other fields were extracted from (namely, `message`).